 - Your loved one’s recent symptoms (what they are and when they started)

-- Any other medical conditions he may have
+- Any other medical conditions they may have

 - New sources of stress (these can include major life changes)

-- Medications, vitamins, herbs, or any other supplements that he has taken, as well as the dosage
+- Medications, vitamins, herbs, or any other supplements that they have taken, as well as the dosage

 4. Join Support Groups

-Encourage your family member or friend to join a group, and make sure he gets to the meetings.
-In these support groups, he will be among other people with schizophrenia who will share their experiences.
-It may help him feel less alone.
+Encourage your family member or friend to join a group, and make sure they get to the meetings.
+In these support groups, they will be among other people with schizophrenia who will share their experiences.
+It may help them feel less alone.

 The Schizophrenia and Related Disorders Alliance of America (SARDAA) and National Alliance on Mental Illness (NAMI) both offer support.